 Prerequisites

-- The IP address of the host that you want to connect to the PolarDB for MySQL cluster is added to the whitelist of the cluster.
-For more information, see Configure a whitelist for a cluster.
+The IP address of your host added to the cluster whitelist.
+To configure a whitelist, see Configure a whitelist for a cluster.

-For Windows, make sure that the OS is Windows 7 or later and Service Pack 1 is installed.
+Windows only: Windows 7 or later with Service Pack 1 installed.

 PolarTools.
-For more information about the download and installation, see Overview.
+For download and installation instructions, see PolarDB-Tools.

 Download the driver